 Before you invest substantial time and money into a purchase decision, you’ve likely spent some time doing research.
 Just a little bit of due diligence will help you determine the best choice among many factors.

-Businesses tend to put heavy empasis on the bottom line – the cost.
-In most cases it is the ultimate deciding factor.
+Businesses tend to put heavy emphasis on the bottom line – the cost.
+In most cases, it is the ultimate deciding factor.
 But when should you buck up and pay more?
 Does paying more always equate to better quality?
-When does a higher cost outweigh the time, aggrevation and expertise that you would get by paying more?
-This blog post will uncover some of pros and cons of going offshore for your mobile app development project.
+When does a higher cost outweigh the time, aggravation and expertise that you would get by paying more?
+This blog post will uncover some of the pros and cons of going offshore for your mobile app development project.